-The For Loop is the most popular way to traverse the elements.
+The For Loop is the most popular way to traverse the Python tuple elements.
 The following statement helps to iterate the object and print the items inside the Fruits.

 Fruits = ('Apple', 'Orange', 'Grape', 'Banana', 'Strawberry','Cherry', 'Kiwi') for Fruit in Fruits: print(Fruit)

-In this example, we show the use of Arithmetic Operators on Tuple to perform arithmetic operations.
+In this Python example, we show the use of Arithmetic Operators on Tuples to perform arithmetic operations.